open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 function are typically expected to serialize and transmit the data to the destination.

-By default Export() will never be called concurrently for the same exporter instance and can be called again only after the current call returns.
-This does not mean Export() is required to block until the batch is successfully sent.
+Export() will never be called concurrently for the same exporter instance.
-What Export() does before returning is language and exporter dependent.
-However, the implementation MUST document the concurrency characteristics the SDK requires of the exporter.
+Depending on the implementation the result of the export may be returned to the Processor not in the return value of the call to Export() but in a language specific way for signaling completion of an asynchronous task.
+This means that while an instance of an exporter will never have its Export() called concurrently it does not mean that the task of exporting can not be done concurrently.
+How this is done is outside the scope of this specification.
+Each implementation MUST document the concurrency characteristics the SDK requires of the exporter.

 Export() MUST NOT block indefinitely, there MUST be a reasonable upper limit after which the call must time out with an error result (`Failure`).